Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: MEDSCI 551

-This Patient Care course applies School of Medicine thematic content with an emphasis on core concepts needed for clinical practice in the changing healthcare environment.
-Students will explore areas related to humanism in medicine including the themes of diversity, health equity, ethics, professionalism, and determinants of health.
+Applies School of Medicine thematic content with an emphasis on core concepts for clinical practice in the changing healthcare environment.
+Students explore areas related to humanism in medicine including the themes of diversity, health equity, ethics, and determinants of health.
 Pass/Fail only.
 Offered: AWSp.

 View course details in MyPlan: MEDSCI 555

-Explains the foundational principles of the organization and function of the head, neck, and central nervous system with a focus on clinical application of this knowledge to systematically approach the differential diagnosis and management of major neurologic, psychiatric, and behavioral disorders.
-Covers current therapeutic approaches to disease including pharmacological, behavioral, surgical, and other therapies.
+Comprehensive introduction to the organization and function of the central nervous system with a focus on clinical application of this knowledge to systematically approach the differential diagnosis and management of major neurologic, psychiatric, and behavioral disorders.
+Integrates relevant principles of anatomy, pathology and pharmacology.
 Pass/Fail only.
 Offered: A.

 View course details in MyPlan: MEDSCI 560